rust-bitcoin/rust-bitcoin/README.md

 ## Building

 The cargo feature `std` is enabled by default.
-At least one of the features `std` or `no-std` or both must be enabled.

-Enabling the `no-std` feature does not disable `std`.
-To disable the `std` feature you must disable default features.
-The `no-std` feature only enables additional features required for this crate to be usable without `std`.
-Both can be enabled without conflict.

 The library can be built and tested using [`cargo`](https://github.com/rust-lang/cargo/):

 ```
 git clone git@github.com:rust-bitcoin/rust-bitcoin.git